suppi147/Noteziee/README.md

 ### Introduction
 - Noteziee is commenting system for memorizing purposes and interacting between environments for example OS with virtual OS.

-### Requirement
-- frontend
-    - phone web application
-    - AJAX for speed
-    - add comment extent capability
-    - Delete multiple/all comment
-- Backend
-    - Delete comment
-    - Edit comment
-    - upload image
-    - privileged separation

 ### Ability
 - Allow any comment including coding syntax
 - Easy to see and interact comment layout
+- Capable of edit notes
-- Edit and delete
+- Multiple delete notes
+- Convenient Copy button

+### Future Development
+- API
+- Previlege retriction
+- Add users
-- Upload images
+- upload files and images for admin

 ### Technology used
 - Backend